+(e) If you fail to correct any deficiency by the required compliance date, we cannot renew your permit before you correct the deficiency, unless the deficiency is pending due process during your timeframe to renew your permit.

+§745.478.
+When does Licensing have good cause to exceed the timeframe for processing my renewal application?

-(e) Notwithstanding any of the other provisions of this subchapter, we may determine that we have good cause to exceed the 15-day timeframe for processing your renewal application in circumstances that would allow us to exceed our timeframes for processing an application for a permit.
-See §745.327 of this chapter (relating to When does Licensing have good cause for exceeding its timeframes for processing my application?).
+We have good cause to exceed the 30-day timeframe for processing your renewal application:

+(1) For a reason that would allow us to exceed our timeframes for processing an application for a permit at §745.327 of this subchapter (relating to When does Licensing have good cause for exceeding its timeframes for processing my application?);

+(2) Because of an enforcement action, including when:

+(A) We are in the process of revoking or suspending your permit;

+(B) Your permit is presently suspended; or

+(C) We recommend or impose a voluntary plan of action or a corrective action plan;

+(3) We impose any other appropriate action to address an issue identified in §745.8605 of this subchapter (relating to When can Licensing recommend or impose an enforcement action against my operation?); or

+(4) We are in the process of holding a public hearing as required by §745.487 of this division (relating to Is a public hearing required for the renewal of a license?).

 §745.481.
 When does my permit expire?

-Your permit expires if:
+(a) Your permit expires if:

-(1) you do not submit your renewal application during your renewal period or the late renewal period;
+(1) You do not submit your renewal application during your renewal period or the late renewal period;

-(2) you submit your renewal application during the renewal period, we reject your application as incomplete, and you do not submit a completed renewal application before the end of the late renewal period; or
+(2) You submit your renewal application during the renewal period, you were notified that your application was incomplete, and you do not submit a completed renewal application before the end of the late renewal period; or

-(3) you submit your renewal application during the late renewal period, we reject your application as an incomplete application, and you do not submit a completed renewal application within 15 calendar days after rejection.
+(3) You submit your renewal application during the late renewal period, you were notified that your application was incomplete , and you do not submit a completed renewal application within 15 calendar days after notification.

+(b) If your permit does not expire under subsection (a) of this section, you may continue to operate during Licensing’s processing of your renewal application, including any time delay under §745.478 of this division (relating to When can Licensing exceed the good cause timeframe for processing a renewal application?).

 §745.483.
-What must I do if my permit expired?
+What must I do if my permit expires?

 If your permit expires, your operation must cease operating immediately.
 Before you can operate again, you will have to submit a new application as required by §745.243 of this chapter (relating to What does a completed application for a permit include?) and pay any necessary fees.